simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

 #### Exercise 6.7: Finish the SSO Controller ####
 The last step is to complete the Web API Controller.
 We will create a POST method to handle everything.
 This method will accept a **UserRequestModel** object to be passed in this request body.
 The **Credentials** property on the request body is optional, but without it we will not perform a mapping between an Office 365 user and a user in the **UserService** instance.

+Before we do anything that has to do with user lookups or user mappings - we need to validate the identity token in the request.
+We can of course write this validation code if we want to (<http://simonjaeger.com/dissecting-and-validating-the-exchange-identity-token/>).
+But we can save ourselves a lot of time (and errors) by using the **Exchange Web Services Managed API** - available as a NuGet package.

+When we are mapping an Office 365 user with a user in the **UserService** instance, we don't want to use the Office 365 email address (or Exchange ID for that matter).
+Instead, we should get the **UniqueUserIdentification** property, salt it and then hash it (this is done in the **GetHashedUUID** method).

 1. Click on **Tools** in the Visual Studio 2015 top menu.
 2. Select **NuGet Package Manager** and choose **Package Manager Console**.